jens-na/jens-na.github.io/README.md

 License
 =======
-The work is written by Jens Nazarenus and licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+The posts in the directory `_posts` is written by Jens Nazarenus and licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.